Skip to content

 5. Insect ‘Cocktails’

 Once your dragon is a bit more adventurous, try offering a variety of insects in a single meal.
-Mix crickets, mealworms, and roaches together to create an insect “cocktail” that provides a balanced diet and keeps mealtimes interesting.
+Mixing various insects together to create an insect “cocktail” that can help your dragon learn to enjoy new foods.
+This is helpful if your dragon really likes one food item, but hesitates to try a new one.
+Mixing the two can help introduce the new food smoothly.

 8. The Presentation